-Subject Code Suggested Subject Area for Credit Core Subject Area (for proper cert) 111600 Trigonometry In-depth study of trigonometric and circular functions including modeling, graphing, and connecting to polar coordinates, complex numbers, and series.
+Subject Code Description Suggested Subject Area for Credit Core Subject Area (for proper cert) 111600 Trigonometry In-depth study of trigonometric and circular functions including modeling, graphing, and connecting to polar coordinates, complex numbers, and series.
 MTH Mathematics 111850 Transition to College Mathematics A course designed for students in grades 11-12 making a transition to a college preparatory program.
 The content is from the high school portion of the New Learning Standards for Mathematics, both new and previously addressed topics with increasing emphasis on symbol manipulation and mathematical structure.
-MTH Mathematics 111500 Probability and Statistics In-depth study of probability, data analysis, and statistics including applying the concept of random variables to generate and interpret probability distributions, transforming data to aid in interpretation and prediction, and testing hypotheses using appropriate statistics.
-MTH Mathematics 119550 Statistics The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Mathematics 111500 Probability and Statistics In-depth study of probability, data analysis, and statistics including applying the concept of random variables to generate and interpret probability distributions, transforming data to aid in interpretation and prediction, and testing hypotheses using appropriate statistics.
+Mathematics 119550 Statistics The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: Exploring Data, Sampling and Experimentation, Anticipating Patterns, and Statistical Inference.
-MTH Mathematics 110600 Calculus A formal study of topics from calculus that is not associated with the Advanced Placement Program.
-Includes the study of limit, se- ries, and differentiation and integration.
-MTH Mathematics 119930 Calculus AB Calculus AB is designed to be taught over a full high school aca- demic year.
-It is possible to spend some time on elementary func- tions and still teach the Calculus AB curriculum within a year.
-However, most of the year must be devoted to the topics in differ- ential and integral calculus.
+Mathematics 110600 Calculus A formal study of topics from calculus that is not associated with the Advanced Placement Program.
+Includes the study of limit, series, and differentiation and integration.
+MTH Mathematics 119930 Calculus AB Calculus AB is designed to be taught over a full high school academic year.
+It is possible to spend some time on elementary functions and still teach the Calculus AB curriculum within a year.
+However, most of the year must be devoted to the topics in differential and integral calculus.
 The courses described here represent college-level mathematics for which most colleges grant advanced placement and/or credit.
-MTH Mathematics 119960 Calculus BC Calculus BC is a full-year course in the calculus of functions of a single variable.
+Mathematics 119960 Calculus BC Calculus BC is a full-year course in the calculus of functions of a single variable.
 It includes all topics taught in Calculus AB plus additional topics, but both courses are intended to be challenging and demanding; they require a similar depth of understanding of common topics.
 The courses described here represent college-level mathematics for which most colleges grant advanced placement and/or credit.
-MTH Mathematics
+Mathematics 119980 Data Science Foundations This course uses methods from statistics, mathematics, and computer science in order to find patterns and communicate meaning in MTH Mathematics

-Subject Code Description Suggested Subject Core Subject Area (for Area for Credit proper cert) 119999 Other Mathematics Course A course that is different in scope from any of the other SUBJECT CODES described above and addresses the high school portion of Ohio's Learning Standards for Mathematics or advanced content in Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability.
+Suggested Subject Core Subject Subject Area for Area (for Code Description Credit proper cert) data.
+Data science focuses on using data to make predictions and de- cisions using large data sets.
+Description of the content appropriate for this course is identified in the Data Science Foundations course document.
+119999 Other Mathematics Course MTH Mathematics A course that is different in scope from any of the other SUBJECT CODES described above and addresses the high school portion of Ohio's Learning Standards for Mathematics or advanced content in Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability.
 High school credit can be earned and applied toward the Ohio Graduation Mathematics requirements.
-(A course that addresses concepts and skills below the 9-12 portion of Ohio's MTH Mathematics Learning Standards for Mathematics should be coded as 110190 Transition to High School Mathematics.)
+(A course that addresses concepts and skills below the 9-12 portion of Ohio's Learning Standards for Mathematics should be coded as 110190 Transition to High School Mathematics.)